Erma (webtoon): Season 2 (2025-present)

-Video game (2025)
+Video game (2026)

-In August 2016, Santiago designed and released a videogame based on the Erma as a series of levels through Super Mario Maker, a game creation system developed and published by Nintendo for the Wii U and Nintendo 3DS.
+In August 2016, Santiago designed and released a video game based on Erma as a series of levels through Super Mario Maker, a game creation system developed and published by Nintendo for the Wii U and Nintendo 3DS.
 The game, titled Erma's Well of Horror, contains several images of Erma composed of darkness and clouds, and has a completion rate of 4.94%.
 Promotional art for the game features Mario encountering Erma as he's about to enter a Warp Pipe, shocked by her appearance.
 Santiago has stated that the game was specifically designed for readers of the Erma webcomic, as compensation for a temporary delay in the release of the following strip that existed at the time.
 An updated version of Erma's Well of Horror was later released to Super Mario Maker 2 upon its release in 2019.
-A point-and-click adventure game, Erma: The Game, intended for release on iOS and Mac devices, had begun development by March 2019, and is still in development as of January 2025.
-The game follows Erma as she searches her neighborhood of Blairwood and her science project goes awry.
+A point-and-click adventure game, Erma: The Game, intended for release on iOS and Mac devices, had begun development by March 2019, and was officially released on Steam on January 30, 2026.
+The game follows Erma as she searches her neighborhood of Blairwood after her science project goes awry.